Pewejekubam/qbd-to-gnucash/prd/core-prd-v3.5.1.md

 ## 5. User Stories & Use Cases

+### 5.1 Actors
+- **Finance team member**: Converts a QBD account list into a GnuCash-compatible format.
+- **Technical operator**: Validates CSV structure before importing into GnuCash.
+- **Developer**: Integrates the tool into an automated migration pipeline.
+- **Business stakeholder**: Reviews logs and diffs for data integrity.
+- **Contributor**: Extends the architecture to other QBD data types.

+### 5.2 Usage Flow
+- The core engine parses input files and dispatches data to the configured domain modules for processing.
+- The core engine loads and validates mapping configuration files to ensure consistent domain module behavior.
+- The core engine logs processing steps and errors in a structured format for downstream auditing and debugging.
+- The system supports dynamic module integration via configuration to extend supported data domains.

-### 5.1 User Stories
+### 5.3 User Stories

-- **As a finance team member**, I want to convert a QBD account list into a GnuCash-compatible format so I can continue managing finances without proprietary software.
+- As a finance team member, I want to convert a QBD account list into a GnuCash-compatible format so I can continue managing finances without proprietary software.
-- **As a technical operator**, I want to validate the CSV structure before importing into GnuCash so I can avoid errors during the migration.
+- As a technical operator, I want to validate the CSV structure before importing into GnuCash so I can avoid errors during the migration.
-- **As a developer**, I want the tool to be modular and scriptable so I can integrate it into an automated migration pipeline.
+- As a developer, I want the tool to be modular and scriptable so I can integrate it into an automated migration pipeline.
-- **As a business stakeholder**, I want to see clear logs and diffs so I can trust the data integrity of the migrated output.
+- As a business stakeholder, I want to see clear logs and diffs so I can trust the data integrity of the migrated output.
-- **As a contributor**, I want the architecture to be transparent and well-documented so I can extend it to other QBD data types in the future.
+- As a contributor, I want the architecture to be transparent and well-documented so I can extend it to other QBD data types in the future.

 > **Creator's User Story:**
 > As a technical team lead, I'm responsible for migrating our company's financial records from QuickBooks Desktop after Intuit's repeated subscription hikes — most recently from $142 to $163 *per seat*.
 With multiple users across departments, this translates into thousands of dollars per month.
 This tool is being developed to eliminate that recurring cost, free us from vendor lock-in, and preserve full access to our historical financial data in a stable, open-source system.

-### 5.2 Use Cases
+### 5.4 Use Cases

-- The core engine parses input files and dispatches data to the configured domain modules for processing.
-- The core engine loads and validates mapping configuration files to ensure consistent domain module behavior.
-- The core engine logs processing steps and errors in a structured format for downstream auditing and debugging.
-- The system supports dynamic module integration via configuration to extend supported data domains.

-### 5.3 Background Context

-These user stories and use cases reflect real-world pressures faced by organizations using QBD — primarily the rising cost of licensing and the limitations of proprietary formats.
+- These user stories and use cases reflect real-world pressures faced by organizations using QBD — primarily the rising cost of licensing and the limitations of proprietary formats.
 By designing the tool to operate via the command line and to support detailed inspection, mapping flexibility, and configuration diffs, it solves not only the technical challenge of migration but also addresses auditability, extensibility, and maintainability.
 This allows both end users and system owners to move toward GnuCash with confidence and control.

 ---